beltoforion/openai-ghostwriter/README.md

 ![titel_ghostwriter](https://user-images.githubusercontent.com/2202567/210897677-50993627-cd0d-4dbf-8ed8-d90d330ae7b7.jpg)
 # openai-ghostwriter

 A python script for fully automatically creating web articles with images about any user specified topic.
-The script uses OpenAI's GPT-3 as a content creator. it will first send a request to create a table of contents in a specified xml format and it will then iterate over the table of content and request GPT-3 to write a specific chapter and its subsections.
-For some chapters it will ask GPT-3 to create a prompt that describes an image related to the article.
-This prompt is then used to generate illustrations with GPT-3.
+The script uses OpenAI's GPT-4 as a content creator. it will first send a request to create a table of contents in a specified xml format and it will then iterate over the table of content and request GPT-4 to write a specific chapter and its subsections.
+For some chapters it will use GPT-4 to create a prompt that describes an image related to the article.
+This prompt is then submitted to Dall-E-3 for image generation.
 The result is formatted in HTML and inserted into a user specified web page template.

-Content generation works in any Language known to GPT-3 but i only tried german and english.Example results can be found here:
+Content generation works in any Language known to GPT-4 but i only tried german and english.
+Example results can be found here:

 Article examples: